kyoli48/simon-starwars/README.md

 These questions stem from seeing the differences between building with and without frameworks, and my growing curiosity about the fundamentals that power the tools I’ve used.

-### 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
-Be specific. (recommended 100 - 300 words)
+### 4. Given more time, I'd...
-Given more time, I would love to enhance this project by applying skills from my previous web development experiences while learning new ones:
+Love to enhance this project by applying skills from my previous web development experiences while learning new ones:

 1. Modern Frontend Features:
 - Convert the project to Next.js (which I'm more familiar with) for better development experience